-Face biometrics can determine a match between a selfie of a person and a document or biometric template on file, and do so with high accuracy.
+Face biometrics and recognition can determine a match between a selfie of a person and a document or biometric template on file, and do so with high accuracy.
 What it can’t do is distinguish between a live person and someone trying to trick a biometric system into thinking it sees a live person.
 This is where AI-powered liveness detection comes into play.
 It ensures the integrity of a biometric match.

 Makes sense, right?
 But how hard can it be to see that a person is holding up a photo or wearing a mask?
 Why not rely on humans for this task?
 There are two reasons.

 1. AI is more efficient at determining liveness

 Relying on humans to check liveness in remote onboarding and authentication scenarios is costly and slows down identity verification for users.
 Removing humans from this workflow enables companies to focus expensive people resources on jobs that require skills such as critical thinking, empathy, and communication.

 As more business processes and interactions become digital, face biometrics are an excellent way to strengthen security.
 However, automated liveness detection is a must for eliminating vulnerabilities while keeping the process secure, fast and easy.
 A passive liveness check can happen in under 1 second and is capable of detecting the use of printed images as well as cut out masks, 3D masks and video with accuracy close to 100%.

 2. AI is more accurate at determining liveness